inviqa/ansible-digitalocean-floating-ip/README.md

 #### [`digital_ocean_smtp_ports`][digital_ocean_smtp_ports]
 Default: `["25","465","587","2525","2526"]`
-This parameter is necessary and mandatory to be able to set up the proper `iptables` postrouting statements to SMTP traffic
+This parameter is necessary and mandatory to be able to set up the proper `iptables` post-routing statements to SMTP traffic

 #### [`digital_ocean_iptables_temp_file`][digital_ocean_iptables_temp_file]
 Default: `"/tmp/iptables.save"`
-This parameter is necessary and mandatory in the process to temporarily disable the `iptables` to obatin the DO Anchor IP and also during the testing process
+This parameter is necessary and mandatory in the process to temporarily disable the `iptables` to obtain the DO Anchor IP and also during the testing process

 #### [`digital_ocean_use_firewall`][digital_ocean_use_firewall]
 Default: `true`